mchlol/portfolio-23/README.md

 I'll mix it up a little from using gh-pages and use Netlify again.
 I think it's also time to look into getting my own url.

 I'm excited!
 Let's get to work!

+## TODO

+- Polish up and add some more projects
+- Create a side scroll for the projects section - view more on each project will take the user to a page with more detail about the project.
+I need to get better at writing readmes as I go...
+- Contact section - look up some ways to make this look more interesting (Dribbble, Behance)
+- add the company WordPress as a project